moddayz/Shooting_Gunner_Mod_Heli_Boat_Car/README.md

+The new improved version is available on the website  https://sibnic.info/download.html

 This is a free gunner mod for dayz standalone it will be updated and improved.
 You can pack it in your workshop if in the description write